From the ancestors of the Pomeranian Spitz to the German Spitz

 The Pom dog was developed as a breed and became known as the Pomeranian in England.
 It was not until the 18th century that the Pomeranian (then known as the Wolf Dog) became firmly established in England, as the breed attracted the interest of members of the English monarchy.

-In 1761, marrying King George III, Queen Charlotte of the Duchy of Mecklenburg, a German territory and neighbouring Pomerania, was only 17 years old and brought her pet dogs to England.
-Queen Charlotte’s dogs were what was then known as the “wolfhound” type and mainly white in colour.
+In 1761, when she married King George III, Queen Charlotte of the Duchy of Mecklenburg, a German territory neighbouring Pomerania, was just 17 years old and brought her pet dogs to England.
+Queen Charlotte’s dogs were what was then known as “wolfhounds” and were mainly white in colour.

 The King’s son (King George IV) continued this royal tradition, and examples of this can be seen in paintings by Gainsborough and Stubbs.